upn3xt/chrono/journal/JOURNAL.md

 As this is done.
 I still have to work on better errors.
 I need a compiler error mechanism that works.

+## Nicer errors and what's next

+Handle all type cases and now we got better errors.
+Since I made the Issues.md I've hardly been writing anything of use in the journal.
+That's good but also feel bad that can't be expressin my feeling here anymore.
+Since all the frustation and solves are concentraded in the issues in a better manner.
+Anyway.
+Keeping this project going is fun.